21cmfast/21cmFAST/joss-paper/paper.md

 temperature of the spectral line.
-Between these extremes lies an especially versatile middle-ground: fast semi-numerical models that approximate the full 3D evolution of the relevant fields: density, velocity, temperature, ionization, and radiation.
+Between these extremes lies an especially versatile middle-ground: fast semi-numerical models that approximate the full 3D evolution of the relevant fields: density, velocity, temperature, ionization, and radiation (Lyman-alpha, neutral hydrogen 21-cm, etc.).
-These have the advantage of being comparable to the full first-principles hydrodynamic simulations, but significantly quicker to run; so much so that they can be used to produce thousands of realizations on scales comparable to those observable by upcoming telescopes, in order to explore the very wide parameter space that still remains consistent with the data.
+These have the advantage of being comparable to the full first-principles hydrodynamic simulations, but significantly quicker to run; so much so that they can be used to produce thousands of realizations on scales comparable to those observable by upcoming low-frequency radio telescopes, in order to explore the very wide parameter space that still remains consistent with the data.